asgerhallas/ShinySwitch/README.md

 # ShinySwitch

-You want to switch on type of an object instance or on assignability to an instance of System.Type?
+You want to switch on type or value of an object?
+Or on assignability to an instance of System.Type?

-If you want to mutate some state, you can do it like this:
+If you want to mutate some state or react to something, you can do it like this:

 ```C#
 Switch.On(@event) // matching on type of instance